g1eny0ung/dotfiles/README.md

 ### neovim

-> make sure you have already installed  [vim-plug](https://github.com/junegunn/vim-plug)
+> Make sure you have already installed [vim-plug](https://github.com/junegunn/vim-plug)

 Only basic configurations there.